Staff and Program Coordinator - Dr. Larry Tinnerman

 Jacob had the opportunity in high school to march with the Troopers Drum and Bugle Corps in 2012, receiving the "Rookie of the Year" award.
 In 2013 and 2014, he marched with the Cavaliers Drum and Bugle Corps, having the opportunity to learn under Freddy and Micheal Martin, Dave McGrath, and others, who shaped his approach to brass playing today.

-Tuba / Lower Brass Tech -Mr. Tony Connell
+Tuba / Low Brass Coordinator - Mr. Tony Connell

 Tony Connell studied music at Indiana University of Pennsylvania majoring in music education with Tuba being his focused instrument.
 During his musical career, Tony had the privilege of studying under Jim Prime Jr., Donnie Van Doren, and Charles Cassavant.
 Tony began his drum corps marching career with the Cambria Cadets Jr. Drum and Bugle Corps who, at the time were Pennsylvania state champions.
 In 1981 Tony joined the Garfield Cadets and won his first Drum Corps International championship in 1983.
 In 1983, Tony served as band director Tournament of Bands (TOB) chapter 11 championship, Bishop Carroll High School.
 He assumed the director position with the Cambria Heights High School band that eventually went on to win 10 straight Pennsylvania state VFW championships.
 Later, Tony become assistant director with the Baltimore Colts Band that served a role in bringing professional football back to Baltimore.
 He has since become a registered nurse and is now supervisor had one of Pennsylvania's Premier state mental institutions.
 Tony is looking forward to working with Storm as a member of the creative team to be part of something great.